Home Compare AAL.L vs OXY

 Anglo American vs Occidental Petroleum: Which Stock Looks Stronger in 2026?

-Anglo American holds the cleaner structural position, with the lead spread across profitability and growth.
+Anglo American holds the cleaner structural position, with valuation as the main driver and growth adding further support.
 Occidental Petroleum still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

-This is not just a one-metric split: both profitability and growth materially support the lead.
-The overall score gap is 23 points in favour of Anglo American plc.
+This is not just a one-metric split: both valuation and growth materially support the lead.
+Anglo American plc leads by 13 points on the overall comparison score.

 Trajectory Similarity